 This comfortable diving mask from Scuba Snorkeling Dive fits smaller, narrower faces.
 The tube is fixed, but the angle should be correct for most swimmers.

 Similar to the dark blue set above, the U.S. Divers Molokai Island Jr. Youth mask is available in aqua and hot pink.

-The PROMATE Junior snorkeling mask is deal for youth and small adults.
+The PROMATE Junior snorkeling mask is ideal for youth and small adults.
 Dry valve, but not a flex tube.

 • For kids under 12 and small adults, kid-sized snorkels have a smaller mouthpiece that will be much more comfortable than one sized for a large adult.